SPECIAL INSTALLATION

 Cable Management and Routing

-The cable from the supply pillar to the boat is flexible H07RN-F with CEE plugs and connectors.
-It must not trail in the water — cable management hooks or guides on the pontoon edge help route the cable above the waterline.
-Damaged supply cables with cracked sheaths, exposed conductors, or corroded pins must not be used.
-The marina operator should carry out regular visual checks.
+• The boat tail.
+The flexible lead from pillar to craft is H07RN-F with CEE plug and connector.
+It must not trail in the water; hooks or guides on the pontoon edge keep it above the waterline.
+Cracked sheaths, exposed conductors and corroded pins take a cable out of service.

 08 · Special Installation